-Flow limiter in air conditioning ducts have been found in ducts of the air conditioning system that are clogged from engine oil.
-Figure 18 shows flow limiters clogged from pyrolyzed engine oil in ducts of the air conditioning system of Boeing 757 aircraft with Rolls-Royce RB211-535E4 engines operated by Icelandair (Hansen 2019) compared to a clean flow limiter (top, left).
+Flow limiters have been found in ducts of the air conditioning system clogged from engine oil.
+Fig. 18 shows flow limiters clogged from pyrolyzed engine oil in ducts of the air conditioning system of Boeing 757 aircraft with Rolls-Royce RB211-535E4 engines operated by Icelandair [19] compared to a clean flow limiter (top, left).

-Figure 18 Top left: Clean flow limiter in an air conditioning duct on an Airbus A320 (here in a dead-end duct section) compared to flow limiters clogged from pyrolyzed engine oil in ducts of the air conditioning system of Boeing 757 aircraft (Hansen 2019).
+Fig. 18 - Top left: Clean flow limiter in an air conditioning duct on an Airbus A320 (here in a dead-end duct section installed for unknown reason) compared to flow limiters clogged from pyrolyzed engine oil in ducts of the air conditioning system of Boeing 757 aircraft [19]

-Figure 19 shows the riser ducts and lower cabin air outlet on an Airbus A320 aircraft.
-The red line in Figure 19 close to the cabin floor indicates where the duct was separated and opened.
+Fig. 19 shows the riser ducts and lower cabin air outlet on an Airbus A320 aircraft.
+The red line in Fig. 19 close to the cabin floor indicates where the duct was separated and opened.
 Looking down to the cabin floor shows a duct feeding the riser ducts.
 It is black inside from engine oil residue.
-Figure 20 shows a view into the riser duct at that end, where it was separated at the cabin floor.
+Fig. 20 shows a view into the riser duct at that end, where it was separated at the cabin floor.
 It is also black inside.